lesommer/oocgcm/README.md

 # oocgcm
-#### Out of core diagnostics of C-grid general circulation models in python.
+#### Out of core analysis tools for C-grid general circulation models.

 This project provides tools for processing and analysing output of ocean general